The application period for the 2022-2023 academic year runs from March 1 to October 10, 2022.

 It’s rewarding to be bilingual!

-English-speaking Canadians enrolled in the first year of an undergraduate program at UBC, with at least 50% of their courses and related activities in French, have an opportunity to receive a $3,000 bursary to perfect their bilingualism while studying in a field of interest.
+English-speaking Canadians who will be starting their first or second year at UBC during the 2022-23 academic year, with at least 50% of their courses and related activities in French, have an opportunity to receive a $3,000 bursary to perfect their bilingualism while studying in a field of interest.

-The Bursaries for Postsecondary Studies in French as a Second Language (FSL) Program aims to encourage a greater number of young English-speaking Canadians to become bilingual, while studying in their field of interest.
-It offers the opportunity to achieve lifelong bilingualism and to expand knowledge about the Francophone culture.
+The Bursaries for Postsecondary Studies in French as a Second Language (FSL) Program aims to encourage a greater number of young English-speaking Canadians to become bilingual.
+It offers the opportunity to expand knowledge about Francophone cultures.

 - The program awards non-renewable bursaries, each worth $3,000, on a yearly basis